 Write out first through ninth.
 Use numerals for 10th and higher (11th, 22nd, 53rd).

 OWU ALERT is an emergency notification system used to notify the campus about emergency situations as well as severe weather conditions/closings.
-Members of the campus community are able to enroll themselves (and families) in the system to receive any combination of telephone, email, and text messages.
-To enroll, visit the myOWU portal.
+All students and employees are enrolled automatically with their OWU email addresses and their cell phones of record with the university.
+The system supports telephone, email, and text messages, and students and employees are able to add other contacts, such as parents and spouses.
+For additional enrollment information, visit the myOWU portal.

 Use parentheses around the area code and hyphens between the three- and four-digit numbers.